ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/start.md

 At this point all of the source should be formatting properly and will remain so automatically with each commit.

+**Note:** the default eslint configuration does not at this time conflict with the `prettier` configuration.
+However, it is possible that some configurations may.
+If that is the case, you may want to look into using <a href="https://github.com/prettier/eslint-config-prettier" target="_blank">eslint-config-prettier</a> which will help make the two systems play nice together.

 ## Side Note: `ionic serve` vs. `npm run serve`

 You may be used to using `npm run serve` to start an application.
 That works, but it is different.
 The application is for all intents and purposes a Vue application and was generated using the standard Vue schematics with some extra Ionic spices, so all of the base Vue CLI application scripts are there.